 h) 5GS

 i) One usage of this measurement is for monitoring the load of the radio physical layer.
+This measurement is applicable for all gNB deployment scenarios.

 5.1.1.2.5 DL PRB used for data traffic

 a) This measurement provides the number of physical resource blocks (PRBs) in average used in downlink per S-NSSAI.